Capitol Modern

-The Capitol Modern Museum, formerly (until 2023) named the Hawaii State Art Museum, is a small art gallery located on the second floor of the No. 1 Capitol District Building in downtown Honolulu, Hawaii, United States.
-Long known as HiSAM, the museum is operated by the Hawaii State Foundation on Culture and the Arts.
+The Capitol Modern Museum, is a public art museum located on the second floor of the No. 1 Capitol District Building in downtown Honolulu, Hawaii, United States.
+The museum is operated by the Hawaii State Foundation on Culture and the Arts as a part of their Art in Public Places Program.

+The museum rebranded in 2023 to Capitol Modern: the Hawaiʻi State Art Museum and is still formally known as the Hawaiʻi State Art Museum.

 Background

 The Hawaii State Art Museum first opened on November 1, 2002.

 Current exhibits

-The museum has temporary exhibitions, as well as a permanent display of Hawaiian art featuring a mix of Hawaii's ethnic and cultural traditions through 132 works of art by 105 artists.

-Predominately comprising works dating from the 1960s to the present, the exhibition depicts the expression of artists throughout the state and their profound contributions toward understanding the people of Hawaii and their aspirations.
+The museum has temporary exhibitions of artworks from the state's Art in Public Places Collection and annual exhibits of student artworks.

 Critical reception

 When HiSAM first opened, art critic Amaury Saint-Gilles wrote that the debut collection was "an intriguing melange of island art history weaving a full-colored tapestry".